Xylinepolis

 Xylinepolis or Xylenopolis (Ξυλίνη πόλις, meaning: wooden city/town) was a temporary military fortress (phrourion) in the naval base of Patala, founded in 325 BC by Alexander the Great.
 It is mentioned by Pliny the Elder.

-Nearchus (the admiral of Alexander) remained four months in the city before starting his voyage.
+Alexander's admiral Nearchus stayed there for four months before his voyage.

-On the other hand, William Woodthorpe Tarn wrote that the town was a mistake at the transliteration of Pliny and in reality it was not built by Alexander but it was a native Indian place built of wood instead of brick.
+William Woodthorpe Tarn argues that Pliny was mistaken in his reference to the town, and that Pliny's source merely mentioned an xyline polis, meaning a town made of wood.
+According to Tarn the town was therefore a pre-existing Indian town rather than one founded by Alexander.